gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 1. SetEEPROMConfiguration.ino sets the following
   * Wi-Fi SSID and password pairs, put in priority order.
-  * Device id, Azure IoT Hub Host name, Key, and geo location.
+  * Wifi - Is the number of WiFi ssid and password pairs
+  * Geo location of the device
-  * Deploy this app to the NodeMCU to write configuration settings to EPROM
+  * Deploy this app to the NodeMCU to write configuration settings to EEPROM

 ##Configure the main AzureClient.ino solution